Maharam extension and stationary stable processes: Refinements of the representation

 \section{Refinements of the representation}

-Ergodic stationary processes are building blocks of stationary processes, prime numbers are the building blocks of integers, factors are building blocks of Von Neumannn algebras etc. What are the building blocks of stationary infinitely divisible processes ?
-Let's get more precise:
+Ergodic stationary processes are building blocks of stationary processes; prime numbers are the building blocks of integers; factors are building blocks of Von Neumann algebras etc. What are the building blocks of stationary infinitely divisible processes?
+Let us get more precise.

-Given a stationary ID process $X$, what are the solutions to the equation (in distribution):
+Given a stationary ID process $X$, what are the solutions to the equation (in distribution)

 where $X_{1}$ and $X_{2}$ are independent stationary ID processes.
-Of course, if $Q$ is the Lévy measure of $X$, then taking $X_{1}$ with Lévy measure $c_{1}Q$ and $X_{2}$ with Lévy measure $c_{2}Q$ with $c_{1}+c_{2}=1$ gives a solution.
-If these are the only solutions, we said in \cite{Roy05these} that $X$ is \emph{pure}, meaning that is impossible to reduce $X$ to {}``simpler'' pieces.
-It was then very easy to show that $X$ is pure if and only if its Lévy measure is ergodic: \begin{prop} A stationary IDp process $X$ is pure if and only if its Lévy measure $Q$ is ergodic\end{prop} \begin{proof} Assume Q is not ergodic.
-There exists a partition of $\mathbb{R}^{\mathbb{Z}}$ into two shift invariant sets $A$ and $B$ both of positive measure.
-Therefore, $Q_{\mid A}$ and $Q_{\mid B}$ can be taken as Lévy measures of two stationary IDp processes $X_{A}$ and $X_{B}$ and taking them independent leads to
+Of course, if $Q$ is the L\'{e}vy measure of $X$, then taking $X_{1}$ with L\'{e}vy measure $c_{1}Q$ and $X_{2}$ with L\'{e}vy measure $c_{2}Q$ with $c_{1}+c_{2}=1$ gives a solution.
+If these are the only solutions, we said in \cite{Roy05these} that $X$ is \textit{pure}, meaning that is impossible to reduce $X$ to ``simpler'' pieces.
+It was then very easy to show that $X$ is pure if and only if its L\'{e}vy measure is ergodic. \begin{prop} A stationary IDp process $X$ is pure if and only if its L\'{e}vy measure $Q$ is ergodic. \end{prop} \begin{pf} Assume Q is not ergodic.
+There exists a partition of $\mathbb {R}^{\mathbb{Z}}$ into two shift invariant sets $A$ and $B$ both of positive measure.
+Therefore, $Q_{\mid A}$ and $Q_{\mid B}$ can be taken as L\'{e}vy measures of two stationary IDp processes $X_{A}$ and $X_{B}$ and taking them independently leads to

-in distribution, as $Q=Q_{\mid A}+Q_{\mid B}$.
+in distribution, as $Q=Q_{\mid A}+Q_{\mid B}$.\vadjust{\goodbreak}